 1. Marijuana food products can look just like regular foods.

 In Ohio, packaging of marijuana edibles is prohibited from being attractive to children.
 But edibles may be obtained from many sources outside of Ohio that can look very similar to common foods or snacks that are in most homes.
-Even if the packaging isn’t attractive to kids, once opened, the product can resemble chips, candy, cookies or brownies.
+Even if the packaging isn’t attractive to kids, once opened, the product can resemble chips, candy, cookies, brownies or gummies.
 Having these look-alike products in the home increases the risk of kids accidentally being exposed to marijuana.

 Any products like this kept in the home should be treated like alcohol—stored away from the reach of kids in a locked cabinet.